Natalie Fleet: Personal life

-Fleet married Richie Fleet in 2007.
+She married Richie Fleet in 2007.
 They have four children and one grandchild.

-After her election as an MP in 2024, she said in an interview on GB News that she had been groomed at the age of 15 by an older man, with whom she had sex with, and as a result became pregnant with her first daughter.
+After her election as an MP in 2024, she said in an interview on GB News that she had been groomed at the age of 15 by an older man, and became pregnant with her first daughter as a result of statutory rape.
 Fleet has spoken of wanting to be a voice for other women who are victims of grooming and sexual violence.
 As of June 2025 she was working to remove parental rights from rapists.